-- 1. Distinguishing between a solute and solvent in a solution - 2.
-Distinguishing between the different types of solutions: saturated, unsaturated, and supersaturated - 3.
-Showing the effect of a solute on the freezing point of the solvent - 4.
-Showing the effect that a solute has on the osmotic process by examining the flow of substances through a membrane
+- 1. Distinguishing between a solute and solvent in a solution. - 2.
+Distinguishing between the different types of solutions: saturated, unsaturated, and supersaturated. - 3.
+Demonstrating the effect of a solute on the freezing point of the solvent. - 4.
+Demonstrating the effect of a solute on the osmotic process by examining the flow of substances through a membrane.

-Competency 8: the student will demonstrate knowledge of the properties of acids, bases, and salts by:
+Competency 8: The student will demonstrate knowledge of the properties of acids, bases, and salts by:

-- 1. Defining pH. - 2.
-Defining the terms acid and base in the context of the pH scale - 3.
-Applying the pH scale to find the acidity and basicity of common household substances - 4.
-Distinguishing between acids, bases, and salts among common household products
+- 1. Defining ph. - 2.
+Defining the terms acid and base in the context of the pH scale. - 3.
+Applying the pH scale to find the acidity and basicity of common household substances. - 4.
+Distinguishing between acids, bases, and salts among common household products.